This locomotive was built by Andrew Barclay in 1940.

 In August 1977 the locomotive moved to the Titanic Steamship Company before moving to Market Overton in March 1979.

-In early 1980 the locomotive moved to the Rutland Railway at Cottesmore where it is still based.
+In April 1980 the locomotive moved to the Rutland Railway (now Rocks by Rail) at Cottesmore where it is still based.